S1MS4/Car-Tracking-with-YOLO/README.md

 ### 🛠 How to use the program

 1. Provide a path to a video file.
-2. The application will process the video and generate an output file with `_tracked` appended to the filename.
+2. The application will process the video and generate an output file with `_model_name` appended to the filename.
 3. You’ll find the output video in the same directory as your input.

 ---